DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 [8.
 References](https://github.com/DefinitelyNotACactus/IntroComputacaoGrafica#references-1) <br>

 ### Object Space to Universe Space
-The first transformation consists in taking the vertices, originally at the object space, to the universe space, at this step we can apply some geometric tansformations to the object and in the end we get the model matrix.
-Since some of the transformations we will see cannot be represented by a matrix we have to use the homogenous coordinates.
+The first transformation consists in taking vertices, originally at object space, to universe space, at this step we can apply some geometric tansformations to the object and in at end we get the Model matrix.
+Since some of the transformations we will see cannot be represented by a matrix we have to use homogenous coordinates.

-Note: before/after pictures on this section have been taken after all the pipeline steps were implemented.
+Note: before/after pictures on this section have been taken after all pipeline steps were implemented.

 #### Geometric Transformations
 #### Scale
-This transformation changes the object vertices by a scale factor, it can change length and direction.
+This transformation changes vertices by a scale factor, it can change length and direction.
 The matrix form for this transformation is:

 ![alt text](https://github.com/DefinitelyNotACactus/IntroComputacaoGrafica/blob/master/pictures/scale.png "")